Top of main content

 This document has no contractual value and is not and should not be construed as an offer or the solicitation of an offer or a recommendation for the purchase or sale of any investment [in any jurisdiction in which such an offer is not lawful] or subscribe for, or to participate in, any services.
 The Bank is not recommending or soliciting any action based on it.

 The information stated and/or opinion(s) expressed in this document are provided by HSBC Bank (China) Company Limited.
 We do not undertake any obligation to issue any further publications to you or update the contents of this document and such contents are subject to changes at any time without notice.
 They are expressed solely as general market information and/or commentary for general information purposes only and do not constitute investment advice or recommendation to buy or sell investments or guarantee of returns.
-Do not rely on it for any investment or financial decisions.
+The Bank has not been involved in the preparation of such information and opinion.

 The Bank and HSBC Group and/or their officers, directors and employees may have positions in any securities or financial instruments mentioned in this document (or in any related investments) (if any) and may from time to time add to or dispose of any such securities or financial instruments or investments.
 The Bank and its affiliates may act as market maker or have assumed an underwriting commitment in the securities or financial instruments discussed in this document (or in related investments) (if any), may sell them to or buy them from customers on a principal basis and may also perform or seek to perform investment banking or underwriting services for or relating to those companies.

 The information contained within this document has not been reviewed in the light of your personal circumstances.
 Please note that this information is neither intended to aid in decision making for legal, financial or other consulting questions, nor should it be the basis of any investment or other decisions.
-You should carefully consider whether any investment views and investment products are appropriate in view of your investment experience, objectives, financial resources and relevant circumstances.
-The investment decision is yours but you should not invest in any product unless the intermediary who sells it to you has explained to you that the product is suitable for you having regard to your financial situation, investment experience and investment objectives.
+You should carefully consider whether any investment views and investment products are appropriate in view of your investment experience, objectives, financial resources and relevant circumstances and make investment decision on your own.
 The relevant product offering documents should be read for further details.

 Some of the statements contained in this document may be considered forward-looking statements which provide current expectations or forecasts of future events.
 Such forward looking statements are not guarantees of future performance or events and involve risks and uncertainties.
 Such statements do not represent any one investment and are used for illustration purpose only.
 Customers are reminded that there can be no assurance that economic conditions described herein will remain in the future.
 Actual results may differ materially from those described in such forward-looking statements as a result of various factors.
 We can give no assurance that those expectations reflected in those forward-looking statements will prove to have been correct or come to fruition, and you are cautioned not to place undue reliance on such statements.
 We do not undertake any obligation to update the forward-looking statements contained herein, whether as a result of new information, future events or otherwise, or to update the reasons why actual results could differ from those projected in the forward-looking statements.